esweetman2/portfolio-optimization/README.md

     etfs = ['XLE', 'XLF', 'XLU', 'XLI', 'GDX', 'XLK', 'XLV', 'XLP', 'XLB', 'XOP', 'IYR', 'XHB', 'ITB','VNQ','GDXJ','IYE','OIH', 'XME','XRT', 'SMH', 'IBB' , 'KBE', 'KRE', 'XTL']

 #### Let's see how many combinations
 To get an idea of how many portfolios/items our script needs to go through, I will look at Combinations and Permutations.
 Combinations and Permutations are ways we can count how many different subsets of a particular number of objects there are.
 In this case we with choose Combinations because order doesn't matter for us.
-A cobination of [1,2,3] is the same as [2,1,3] or [3,2,1].
+A combination of [1,2,3] is the same as [2,1,3] or [3,2,1].

     def  get_combinations(n):
 	    comb = itertools.combinations(etfs,r=n)